 Resolution to Open Bank of Greene County Account:

-Mr. Tucker asked for a resolution from the Board to open a new account in the Bank of Greene County and move $240,000 of funds to a loan reserve account.
+Mr. Tucker asked for a resolution from the Board to open a new account in the Bank of Greene County and move $240,000 to a newly established loan reserve account.
 Mr. Lapenn made a motion, seconded by Mr. Bianchi to approve a resolution opening an account at the Bank of Greene County for the purpose of a loan reserve account.
 Carried.

 Committee Reports: